Behaviour & Exclusion Policy

 - Verbal warning supported by Somerset Total Communication.

-- Time out-The last result, 1 minute for every year of the child’s age.
+- Time out-The last resort, 1 minute for every year of the child’s age.
 During time out children are given a sensory glitter bottle to calm down and reflect.

 In all cases the teachers will